-- The organisation's ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behaviour? - The adequacy of the organisation's confidential, anonymous hotlines and other procedures for handling complaints and employee concerns on accounting, financial reporting, internal control, auditing and code of conduct matters, and compliance with applicable laws, regulations and internal policies? - The initiation of internal and independent investigations on matters within the committee's scope of responsibilities? - The handling of management's override of established controls and waivers of conflicts of interest policies, including the risk mitigation and control mechanisms in place?
+- The organisation's ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behavior? - The adequacy of the organisation's confidential, anonymous hotlines and other procedures for handling complaints and employee concerns on accounting, financial reporting, internal control, auditing and code of conduct matters, and compliance with applicable laws, regulations and internal policies? - The initiation of internal and independent investigations on matters within the committee's scope of responsibilities? - The impact of a remote work or hybrid environment on the company's culture and control environment? - The handling of management's override of established controls and waivers of conflicts of interest policies, including the risk mitigation and control mechanisms in place?